 - While breastfeeding

-- During the transition to perimenopause (declines starting in our 30s) and menopause
+- During the transition to perimenopause (estrogen starts to decline in our 30s, and perimenopause typically starts in the 40s)

-When using hormonal birth control pills, a woman’s production of natural estrogen and progesterone become suppressed.
-Levels of testosterone and DHEA (our two libido supporting hormones) also get suppressed, and ovulation basically turns off.
+When using hormonal birth control pills, a woman’s production of natural estrogen and progesterone becomes suppressed.
+Levels of testosterone and DHEA (our two libido-supporting hormones) also get suppressed, and ovulation basically turns off.
 This can cause a lot of side effects such as low libido, as well as a variety of hormone imbalances.
+[15]

 The process of aging causes changes in our sex hormone levels (including estrogen, progesterone, testosterone, and DHEA) over time as well, starting as early as our 30s.
 This is all perfectly normal for the most part… but there can be issues relating to hormonal imbalance along the way, such as with PCOS.

 Trying to get pregnant when hormones are imbalanced, especially if you have a thyroid issue, can require some special care.
 Once pregnant, libido may be affected due to changing hormones.
 Many women suffer from fatigue, a feeling of unattractiveness, and fears of the future, as they progress through their pregnancy.
-Often, a woman’s libido kicks into high gear at the end of the first trimester (after hormone havoc takes over her body with estrogen and progesterone levels increasing, which can also cause symptoms such as nausea and fatigue early on)… but then declines in the third trimester.
+Often, a woman’s libido kicks into high gear at the end of the first trimester (after hormone havoc takes over her body with an increase in estrogen and progesterone levels, which can also cause symptoms such as nausea and fatigue early on)… but then declines in the third trimester.

 By the time women reach menopause, their testosterone levels may be reduced to only a quarter of what they were in their early – and friskier – 20s.
-Declines in estrogen, testosterone and DHEA can also result in vaginal dryness, painful intercourse, and incontinence (involuntary urinary leakage) – all significant libido busters.
-But all are conditions which can be resolved.
+Declines in estrogen, testosterone, and DHEA can also result in vaginal dryness, painful intercourse, and incontinence (involuntary urinary leakage) – all significant libido busters.
+But all are conditions that can be resolved.

 Symptoms of menopause can also contribute to a diminished sex drive.
 Hot flashes, night sweats, and poor sleep have been frequently reported in studies relating to decreased sexual desire.
 Many of my clients complain about these symptoms and their impact on relationships!
 The good news is that many of the same lifestyle interventions I recommend for thyroid health, such as adrenal support, improve these menopausal symptoms as well.